beamable/UnrealSDK/README.md

 # Copy Realm Content

-1. After Signin in your account, you will need to run the command `dotnet beam content replace-local --from DE_1853976001305603 --to YOUR_REALM_ID` to bring all the content from the sample to your current realm
+1. Sign in to your account using the `dotnet beam init` command.
+2. Then command `dotnet beam content replace-local --from DE_1853976001305603 --to YOUR_REALM_ID` to bring all the content from the sample to your current realm
-2. Publish the content in the Content Tab.
+3. Publish the content in the Content Tab (or run a `dotnet beam content publish`).

 ## Setting up the Project
 To set up an organization and realm to run this sample, follow the steps below.